Bún Thang Recipe

 Bun Thang

-The name Bun Thang is significant as well.
-‘Bun’ stands for rice noodles, and ‘Thang,’ in ancient Chinese, translates to ‘soup’.
-So, ‘Bun Thang’ can be thought of as rice noodles served with soup.
+The name bún thang, where “bún” stands for rice noodles, and “thang” in ancient Chinese, translates to “soup.”.
+Overall, this is a rice noodle dish served with soup.

 The dish features delicate strands of rice noodles forming a bed, scattered with toppings such as shredded chicken, thinly sliced Vietnamese pork sausage (giò lụa), and fried eggs.
 All these elements are finely sliced and evenly spread out, creating a colorfully rich texture.

-Over the years, Bun Thang has maintained its popularity among the city’s dwellers.
-Authentic, tasteful Bun Thang can be found in several establishments throughout Hanoi, such as Hang Hom, Cau Go, and Giang Vo.
+Over the years, this noodle soup has maintained its popularity among the city’s dwellers.
+Authentic, tasteful bún thang can be found in several establishments throughout Hanoi, such as Hang Hom, Cau Go, and Giang Vo.

 • Large pot: Essential for preparing the broth and bringing together the final dish.